-- Chronic interstitial cystitis– This is a pesky infection that is characterized by an inflammation of the lining of the urinary tract.
+- Chronic interstitial cystitis– This is an infection that is characterized by an inflammation of the lining of the urinary tract.
 It is difficult to get rid of and even strong antibiotics do not show results.
-What you can do is continue drinking tons of water and follow basic hygiene practices like peeing after sex, wiping from front to back after bowel movement, using cranberry supplements and eating an alkaline diet.
+What you can do is continue drinking tons of water and follow basic hygiene practices like peeing after sex, wiping from front to back after bowel movement and eating an alkaline diet.

 - Hydronephrosis– This condition affects the kidneys.
 There may be an obstruction which does not allow all of the urine to come out causing a swelling in the kidneys.